Posted on behalf of Anderson Cummings on Jan 03, 2019 in Auto Accidents

 Distractions involve anything that takes a driver’s eyes, hands or attention off the road.
 If you were injured in an accident caused by distractions, an experienced Fort Worth car accident attorney from Anderson Cummings can help.
 We will investigate your accident and determine if it may have been caused by a distracted driver.
 If we find that you have a case against the at-fault driver, we will help you pursue the maximum amount of compensation you deserve.

-If you lost a loved one because of a negligent driver, we can discuss pursuing a wrongful death action to help you recover damages for the effects of your losss.
+If you lost a loved one because of a negligent driver, we can discuss pursuing a wrongful death action to help you recover damages for the effects of your loss.
 We have detailed knowledge of common law and statutory causes of action.

 Adjusting the Vehicle’s Features

-Drivers may become distracted because they are adjusting controls and features available in their vehicle.
+Drivers may become distracted because they are adjusting controls and features available in their vehicles.
 Navigation and entertainment systems in vehicles have become increasingly complicated.
 This often requires motorists to take their focus away from the roadway while they concentrate on things other than driving.

 Another feature that often causes drivers to become distracted is the vehicle’s climate controls.
 Motorists often focus on adjusting the temperature inside their vehicle after they begin driving.
 This may also include defrosting the vehicle’s windows or mirrors, causing motorists to take their hands off the steering wheel to concentrate on something other than driving.